Wistera brachybotrys Showa-beni

 It prefers sun but will thrive in dappled shade and is best planted where the fragrance can be appreciated.
 Although fully hardy, it doesn't look good in exposed locations.

 It needs the solid support of a pergola, pillar or a wall with vines eyes and wires set at 12" distances.
 It can also be grown more formally as a half-standard in a tub with a frame.
-It can look spectacular grown into mature trees when it will need very little maintenance save keeping its vigour in check.
+It can look spectacular grown into mature trees when it'll need very little maintenance save keeping its vigour in check.

 Originally classified as Wisteria venusta, the first examples of Wistera brachybotrys were displayed at Chelsea's International Horticultural Exhibition in 1912, courtesy of the Yokohama Nursery Company.